IsmailChangezi/to-do-list-2/README.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project please let me know

 <p align="right">(<a href="#readme-top">back to top</a>)</p>